Wesley (TV series)

 Wesley is an early American sitcom that aired live on CBS from May 8, 1949 to August 30, 1949.

 Premise

 The series centered on 12-year-old Wesley Eggleston, who lived in a small rural community, and his family, including his sister Elizabeth.

 Production

-Sam Taylor wrote the series, which was broadcast on Sundays from 7:30 to 8 p.m.
+Sam Taylor wrote the series, which was initially broadcast on Sundays from 7:30 to 8 p.m.
 Eastern Time.